Meridional Overturning - Tracer Space

 moc_sigma0_atl

-Finally, let's visualise the results by plotting the time-mean Atlantic Meridional Overturning Stream Function in density-coordinates:
+Finally, let's visualise the results by plotting the time-mean Atlantic Meridional Overturning stream function in potential density-coordinates: